palewire/first-python-notebook/docs/_build_html/_sources/pandas/index.rst.txt

 Lucky for us, Python is filled with functions to do pretty much anything you’d ever want to do with a programming language: `navigate the web <http://docs.python-requests.org/>`_, `parse data <https://docs.python.org/2/library/csv.html>`_, `interact with a database <http://www.sqlalchemy.org/>`_, `run fancy statistics <https://www.scipy.org/>`_, `build a pretty website <https://www.djangoproject.com/>`_ and `so <https://www.crummy.com/software/BeautifulSoup/>`_ `much <http://www.nltk.org/>`_ `more <http://pillow.readthedocs.io/en/3.4.x/index.html>`_.

-Creative people have put these tools to work to get `a wide range of things done <https://www.python.org/about/success/>`_ in the arts, technology and even outer space.
+Creative people have put these tools to work to get `a wide range of things done <https://www.python.org/about/success/>`_ in the academy, the laboratory and even in outer space.

 Some of those tools are included in a toolbox that comes with the language, known as the standard library.
 Others have been built by members of Python's developer community and need to be downloaded and installed from the web.

 One that's important for this class is called `pandas <http://pandas.pydata.org/>`_.
 It is a tool invented at a financial investment firm that has become a leading open-source library for accessing and analyzing data in many different fields.

+Learn how to install panda and conduct a simple data analysis by following this video or the written instructions below.

+.. youtube:: 5cGYsvoyZWs

 ***********************